DennisSchmitz/Jovian_archive/README.md

 - First, start a Jupyter notebook background process as described [here](../../wiki/Installation-Instructions#Start-a-jupyter-Notebook-server-process).
 Or ask your system-admin to do this for you.
 - Via the Jupyter Notebook connection established in the previous step, go to the `Jovian` folder [created during installation](../../wiki/Installation-Instructions).
 Then, open `Notebook_portal.ipynb`.
-- Follow the instructions in this notebook to start an analysis.
+- Follow the instructions in this notebook to start a metagenomic analysis.
+N.B. use Mozilla Firefox or Google Chrome, do not use Internet Explorer.
-  -  N.B.
-These reports work with Mozilla Firefox and Google Chrome, we do not recommend using Internet Explorer.
+  - N.B. in the current version you cannot perform the reference alignment via a notebook.

 <b>Command-line interface:</b>